Nep, from the Philippines, gave me this recipe. She told me that it’s very popular in her home country.

 Note: The Travelers Lunchbox optionally adds any of the following to this drink: a few drops of orange extract, some vanilla, rum or coffee.
 The orange extract sounds the most interesting to me!

-This artilce was posted on Tuesday, December 2nd, 2008 at 11:13 am and is filed under Countries & Cultures, Cuisine, Drinks, Filipino Avocado Smoothie, Mama Lisa, Philippines, Recipes of the World.
+This article was posted on Tuesday, December 2nd, 2008 at 11:13 am and is filed under Countries & Cultures, Cuisine, Drinks, Filipino Avocado Smoothie, Mama Lisa, Philippines, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.